Figuring out what to post on social media can be a daunting and time-consuming task.

 Between my consistency and the improved quality of my posts, I finally began to see engagement and growth!

-If you’re interested in using a content calendar as well, click here to get your copy of the 2019 Social Media Content Calendar.
+If you’re interested in using a content calendar, click here to learn more about the 2019 / 2020 Social Media Content Calendar.

 Let’s get started with the list!

-I’ve broken the 50 social media content ideas out into eight different categories to make it easier for you to mix up your content.
+I’ve broken the 100 social media content ideas out into ten different categories to make it easier for you to mix up your content.

 PHOTOS & VIDEOS

-Here are seven photo and video ideas to get you thinking outside the box.
+While every social media post should include a photo or video, here are 12 unique photo and video ideas to get you thinking outside the box.

 1. Before and After